nqureshi/personal-website/public/posts/good-ideas-and-beliefs.md

 are exhausted.
 The only areas that remain are the ones that either seem <i>non-promising</i>, or <i>dangerous</i>.
 The business versions of these obstacles are: "that will never work, what a crazy idea", and "that's way too difficult, you'll never manage that without getting eaten" respectively.

-And yet, <i>some opportunities will always exist</i>.
+And yet, some opportunities will always exist.
 The map is never exhausted.

 You just have to be either fearless (to get over the danger) or unconventional (to go to the areas that seem unpromising).